 7. Water Shoes (Or At the Very Least Flip Flops)

-We’re talking about all this sun protection you get from clothing but don’t forget sunscreen is an essential item for protecting your baby’s sensitive skin!
-Get a sunscreen with 50+ SPF, apply all over before and after getting in the pool.
-It’s good to know when to apply sunscreen before getting into the pool to get the most out of the sunscreen.
+Find a sunscreen with 50+ SPF; apply before and after getting in the pool.
+Know when to apply sunscreen before getting into the pool to get the most out of its use.

 Bring a big fluffy towel or two.
 Then wrap your little one up after getting out of the pool.
 No one enjoys getting out of a warm pool and feeling cold — even on a hot summer day.

 Babies cannot regulate their body temperature like adults; ensure the pool is at a warm and comfortable temperature (around 90-92℉).
 Young children are more sensitive to the cold than adults.
 Avoid discomfort with towels; bring extra to the public pool in case you get splashed!